Applying for Graduation

 December October 15

-The process will be much smoother if you apply for graduation well in advance so the College will have adequate time to review your academic records and certify you for graduation.
+The process will be much smoother if you apply for graduation well in advance so the University will have adequate time to review your academic records and certify you for graduation.

-* Undergraduate students wishing to be considered for Valedictorian or Salutatorian should apply for graduation as early as possible.
+* Undergraduate students wishing to be considered for Valedictorian or Salutatorian must apply for graduation by this date.
 (We recommend applying before March 1.)

 Note: failure to apply on or before the deadline will result in your name not being included in the Commencement program and/or exclusion from Commencement-related events (class t-shirt, class gift, etc).